Yoga Posture Clinic: Revolved Head-to-Knee Pose (Parivrtta Janu Sirsasana)

 2. Extend your right leg out to the side and pull your left heel closer to your groin, opening the left knee further back.
 Place your hands on either side of your hips and press down, lengthening the spine up as you firm both thighbones down.

-3. Inhale, lift and turn your torso to the left; exhale and side bend to the right, placing the back of your right hand to the floor inside your right leg, palm facing up.
+3. Inhale, lift, and turn your torso to the left; exhale and bend your side to the right, placing the back of your right hand on the floor inside your right leg, palm facing up.
 Next, inhale and extend your left arm out, palm facing up; exhale and lean back as you reach the arm over your ear toward the right foot.

 4. Firm down through your left thighbone as you pull your left shoulder blade back, revolving your torso open toward the ceiling as you lean to the right.